On entropy-constrained Gaussian channel capacity via the moment problem: The Moment Problem

 \subsection{Proof of Theorem 2}

-We first characterize r.v.'s with ``small'' entropy as being a random combination of a probability mass at a single atom and some discrete r.v.\ with finite but not necessarily ``small'' entropy (Lemma~\ref{lem: low-ent}).
-We then use this characterization, together with Fact~\ref{fact: hankel}, to show that if the entropy is smaller than some constant depending on the continuous r.v.\ (e.g., $\binent(1/3) \approx 0.92$ bits for the Gaussian distribution), we can match at most the first three moments.
+We first characterize random variables with ``small'' entropy as being a random combination of a probability mass at a single atom and some discrete random variable with finite but not necessarily ``small'' entropy (Lemma~\ref{lem: low-ent}).
+We then use this characterization, together with Fact~\ref{fact: hankel}, to show that if the entropy is smaller than some constant depending on the continuous random variable (e.g., $\binent(1/3) \approx 0.92$ bits for the Gaussian distribution), we can match at most the first three moments.
 Finally, we show that even if the entropy is to be arbitrarily small, the first three moments can still be matched.